 What’s on your summer reading list?
-If you haven’t started a list yet or would like to add a couple more books, here are a few options perfect for Christian school teachers:
+If you haven’t started a list yet, no worries!
+We’ve got you covered.
+Now is the perfect time to start a list or add a couple more books.
+Here are a few options perfect for Christian school teachers:

 1. Why Don’t Students Like School?: A Cognitive Scientist Answers Questions About How the Mind Works and What It Means for the Classroom by Daniel Willingham

 Delivering an unintentional ode to quality traditional teaching, Willingham helps teachers already implementing successful methodologies better understand why those methodologies work to better resist the pressure to embrace popular educational trends that don’t actually help students learn more.

 In addition to assisting teachers in strengthening their knowledge within their chosen profession, Willingham also sprinkles practical application of his principles, equipping teachers with particular strategies they can begin to implement when they return to the classroom in the fall.

 2. In Christ Unconditionally Women’s Bible Study by Francie Taylor

 If you are looking for a way to stay connected to other teachers throughout the summer, consider starting a bible study in your home or local coffee shop.
 The ICU: In Christ Unconditionally Bible studies (Old Testament, New Testament, and Heart Conditions) will give you practical lessons that lead to meaningful discussions and powerful change.
 The 7-week series is meant to be used in a group environment, but you can also study on your own using just the leader guide.

 Francie Taylor is an author, small-group Bible study leader, and frequent speaker at ladies’ Bible conferences.
 Known for both wit and wisdom, Francie delights her readers with her transparent observations from everyday life while encouraging women to yield to God’s principles for living.

 3. Why Johnny Can’t Read by Rudolf Flesch